 In February 2016, the FASB issued ASU No. 2016-02, Leases, which supersedes the current leasing guidance in Topic 840, Leases.
 Under the new guidance, lessees are required to recognize assets and lease liabilities for the rights and obligations created by leased assets previously classified as operating leases.
 ASU No. 2016-02 is effective for the Company as of January 1, 2019 and early adoption is permitted.
-The Company expects to adopt this new guidance as of January 1, 2019 and is evaluating the impact of the new guidance on the consolidated financial statements.
+The Company plans to adopt this new guidance as of January 1, 2019.
+The Company continues to evaluate the impact of adoption on the consolidated financial statements but expects the ASU to have a material impact on its Condensed Consolidated Balance Sheets as a result of the requirement to recognize right-of-use assets and lease liabilities.